Menu Close

 1. Noise-Induced Hearing Loss (NIHL): It is caused by chronic exposure to excessive noise, typically in occupational settings.
 Depending upon the reversibility of the hearing loss is classified into two types:

-• Permanent Threshold Shift (PTS): There is permanent irreversible hearing loss caused by repeated or severe noise exposure.
-It results from structural damage, including:
+• Permanent Threshold Shift (PTS): There is permanent, irreversible hearing loss caused by repeated or severe noise exposure.
+It results from structural damage, including Breakdown of actin filaments in stereocilia, Swelling of inner ear structures, Apoptosis and necrosis of outer and inner hair cells, the basilar membrane, and spiral ganglion cells.

-2. Acoustic Trauma (Sudden/Impulse Noise): It is caused by a single exposure to an extremely intense sound (e.g., explosions, gunfire, or firecrackers), reaching 140–170 dB SPL.
+2. Acoustic Trauma (Sudden/Impulse Noise): It is caused by a single exposure to an extremely intense sound (e.g., explosions, gunfire, or firecrackers), reaching 140–170 db SPL.
 It results in immediate hearing loss without a preceding temporary threshold shift (TTS).
 It can cause mechanical damage to the tympanic membrane, ossicles, organ of Corti, Reissner’s membrane, and hair cells, leading to permanent hearing impairment.

 Factors Influencing Hearing Damage